thisismypotpie/MazeRunner/README.md

 Those are all of the basics needed to get started with this game.
 Have fun and dont get lost in the mazes!

+ONE FINAL NOTE:
+As you run clippy you will notice that there are errors and warnings that appear.
+In the proces of cleaning up this project, I gave each and every error 45 minutes to solve.
+In many ccases the warning or error could be solved however there were some errors and warning in which their advice ending up making larger errors which I could not solve.
+If I could not solve the warning in 45 mimnutes, I moved on to the next one.
+Here are the following statisitcs from clippy when I started vs when I finished:
+errors: 19/25 errors solved.
+warnings: 34/37 errors solved.